minulisilva/Glamist/README.md

 ## 🌟 Overview

 **Glamist** is a MERN-stack salon management system.
-It simplifies and digitizes salon workflows by offering centralized modules for:
+It simplifies and digitizes salon workflows by offering centralized modules for :

 - 📅 Appointment Scheduling
 - 📸 Lookbook & Portfolio Management